FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/022-managing_uploads.md

 ## Refresh AR trigger file status

-When an <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> trigger file is retried, it is shown in a Waiting status until all files listed in it are processed.
+When an {{< SecureTransport/advancedrouting  >}} trigger file is retried, it is shown in a Waiting status until all files listed in it are processed.
 To see if the status of a trigger file has changed:

 1. Select the trigger file.
 2. Click the **Refresh status** button at the top of the *Uploads Monitor* pane.